Near Instance Optimal Model Selection for Pure Exploration Linear Bandits: MODEL SELECTION WITH MISSPECIFICATION

-\textbf{Fixed confidence setting.} A modified algorithm (and its subroutine, both deferred to \cref{app:alg_misspecifications}) is used for the fixed confidence setting with model misspecifications.
+\paragraph{Fixed Confidence Setting.} A modified algorithm (and its subroutine, both deferred to \cref{app:alg_misspecification}) is used for the fixed confidence setting with model misspecification.
 Sample complexity of the modified algorithm is provided as follows.